susstar/Health-Spare/README.md

-# Health-Spare
-here we have a website for hospital through which a patient can book appointments(department wise), tests slots and also can order medicines.

-Certainly!
-Here's a README file for your GitHub repository:

----

 # Health Spare Hospital Website

 Welcome to the **Health Spare Hospital** website repository!
 Our website serves as a comprehensive platform for patients to access a range of healthcare services conveniently.